Cryptographic Policies

 What is a cryptographic policy and why is it important?

-A cryptographic policy is a set of guidelines that dictate how cryptographic methods are applied within an organization.
-It is crucial for ensuring data security, compliance, and mitigating risks associated with data breaches.
+A cryptographic policy is a set of guidelines that dictate how cryptographic tools and techniques are implemented and managed.
+It is crucial for ensuring data confidentiality, integrity, and compliance with regulatory standards.

 How do cryptographic policies enhance data security?